Below is an example

 Even today we do not have a standard “Free”

-PMI reader and it has been 18 years!!!
+PMI importer and it has been 18 years!!!

 Adobe came out with